20 Different Types of Fruits Explained

 Photo by Couleur on Pixabay

-Pears are a popular fruit that belongs to the Rosaceae family.
-They are also thought to be the oldest cultivated fruits.
+Pears are a popular fruit of the Rosaceae family and are thought to be the oldest cultivated fruit.

 They grow in countries with mild temperatures, such as Europe and Asia, and we derive them from a medium-sized tree.

-Edible flesh and seed are inside the fruit, known as stone cells.
+Edible flesh and seeds are inside the fruit, known as stone cells.
 Pears come in various shapes, sizes, and colors, with over 2500 varieties available.

 7. Melon